mtmr0x/nucleo/README.md

 ## Error management

-Considering Nucleo is strongly typed and is designed to run in a client side environment, errors might be tricky to handle in how your user is inputting data and Nucleo is also designed to make sure your rules will work out and your user can make mistakes.

-`dispatch` and `update` methods return an object containing the following structure:
+Nucleo makes error management easy by type checking every level of contracts and returning an Object human and machine readable.
+The `update` and `dispatch` methods return an object with the following structure:

 ```javascript
 {